 Question: How does phishing impact society?

 Answer: Phishing tricks victims into handing over credentials for sensitive accounts, such as email, corporate intranets, and more.
-Even for cautious users, it is sometimes difficult to detect a phishing attack.
+Even for cautious users, it is sometimes difficult to detect a attack.
 Lack of awareness is the big reason it significantly had a bad impact on society.

 Question: What is a real-life example of phishing?